 An Important Step Toward Workplace Equality: An Executive Order on Federal Contractors

 There is a way to protect millions more American workers from unjust discrimination – an executive order on federal contractors.
-By issuing such an order, the President has not only created fairer workplaces across the country, he has continued to put pressure on the House to adopt federal employment protections for LGBT people.
+By issuing such an order, the President has not only created fairer workplaces across the country, he has continued to put pressure on the House to adopt federal employment protections for LGBTQ people.

 Protecting Millions More Workers

 The federal contractor executive order prohibits companies that contract with the federal government from discriminating in employment based on sexual orientation and gender identity.
 Federal contractors employ more than 20 percent of the American workforce -- 28 million workers -- and collect around $500 billion in federal contracts every year.
 According to the Williams Institute, an executive order will protect 11 million more American workers from discrimination based on sexual orientation and up to 14 million more workers based on gender identity.